Exploring California History in Sonoma

 Sonoma Plaza

-In the mid-1800s, Mexico ruled the region, owning hundreds of thousands of acres of ranchos in what is now much of Sonoma County.
-Yet it wasn’t long before the U.S. government and the territory and state of California claimed its centerpiece – the burgeoning little town of Sonoma.
+In the mid-1800s, Mexico ruled much of Sonoma County, owning hundreds of thousands of acres of ranchos in this fertile region.
+But it wasn’t long before the U.S. government and the territory and state of California claimed this burgeoning town.
+The town of Sonoma is, after all, the birthplace of the California State Bear Flag.

 Mission San Francisco Solano